AISG-Technology-Team/GCSS-Track-1B-Submission-Guide/README.md

 In general, the main file should have the following characteristics:

-1. Read the JSON object containing the behaviours;
+1. Read the JSON object containing the behaviours from `stdin`;
 1. Perform the necessary automated jailbreak attack for each of the behaviours that works across the Victim Models;
-1. Output the attack prompt for each behaviour conforming to the
+1. Output the attack prompt for each behaviour conforming to the [Submission Specification Guidelines](#submission-specification-guidelines) to `stdout`;
-1. Output a single line with to `stdout` for each line of `stdin` conforming to the [Submission Specification Guidelines](#submission-specification-guidelines);
 1. Use `stderr` to log any necessary exceptions/errors.
+1. Ensure that for any of your API calls to `GCSS_SERVER` are handled with retries in mind.

 >**Note:**
 >